 At Mercato Centrale, you will find Florence’s most famous food market, where all the locals go to buy their groceries.
 It opens daily from 10 am until midnight.
 Stop here to visit the many food booths to sample Florence’s finest treats.
 On the next level, find the food court and sample fresh Italian food and its best.

 Next, we recommend that all art and history enthusiasts visit the Uffizi Gallery.
 Take your time walking there via Piazza Della Signoria.
 Built in 1565 to celebrate the Medici family wedding, this square is surrounded by great shopping and often hosts musical entertainment.

-For a coffee and snack, try pastries or stuffed focaccia bread at Cantinetta del Verrazzano, or if you prefer street-side eating or a sandwich on the go, there is a tiny traditional fiaschetteria called I Fratellini just a 2 minute walk away from Cantinetta del Verrazzano.
+Try pastries or stuffed focaccia bread at Cantinetta del Verrazzano.
+If you prefer street-side eating or a sandwich on the go, there is a tiny traditional fiaschetteria called I Fratellini, just a 2-minute walk from Cantinetta del Verrazzano.